- FAQs -

 I'll usually spend 2 to 3 weeks editing, but it can vary depending upon your session size, the amount of correction needed, any special customization, my availability, and my current workload.
 I typically complete all sessions in chronological order, but a priority-rush can be placed on your gallery for an additional fee of $25.00, paid in advance.
 I CANNOT guarantee delivery dates of your photos unless you've purchased the priority-rush service.
 The turn-around on weddings can vary vastly from regular session edit times, based on numerous factors which will be discussed at our consultation appointment.
 No priority-rush is available on wedding photos.

-So, the quick answer is: no. They actually aren't your photos, they're mine; this is a common misconception.
+The quick answer is: no. They actually aren't your photos, this is a common misconception; I retain the copyright to every image.
 As I started talking about, above, you're hiring me to provide you the service of taking your photos, and presenting you with a set number of finished proofs.
-I retain the copyright (ownership) to all photos taken, and the truth is, I don't want my unedited work released.
+The truth is, I don't want my unedited work released.
 It's not a true representation of my work, and there's a reason the photos didn't make the cut in the first place.
 Some photographers may choose to release the originals, but it's not a common practice.
 You wouldn't commission a painting and expect the artist to also provide you a canvas full of paint blobs he didn't use, right?
 Right.

 12. Can you explain the whole process to me?